kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 Moreover, the distinction helps in maintaining clarity and organization within the API.
 It allows for a structured way to handle disruptions, where methods can be seen as categories, and reasons as subcategories.
 This hierarchy makes it easier for users to navigate and understand the disruption policies they have set up.

 This also allows karpenter to easily tell inside of the disruption controller which actions it needs to be looking for when checking Type().
 Without this top method, it becomes much more challenging to match a Type() with a Reason.

+Alternatively we could do `method:reason`, then omit `:reason` to specify only the method granularity on a budget.
+But with this input coming from users, we will see more complex validation

 #### Q: Budgets currently work by tracking deletion in total.
 In this new system, karpenter has to be aware of each disruption method + reason, does adding two fields Method + Reason make it harder to track how much of budget we have used?
 Should we add DisruptionReason to the nodeclaim?
 To properly track nodeclaims in deleting state for each nodepool effectively and easily in cluster state adding an additional field or status condition to indicate why the nodeclaim is being disrupted/deleted  makes a lot of sense.
 A single reason makes it easier to track on the nodeclaim.